ArsalanShahid116/DE-METER/README.md

 ### Required Software
 ---------------------

-1. C+ compiler
-2. cmake
-3. GNU Scientific Library (GSL)
-5. MKL
-6. Likwid tool
+1. Likwid tool
-7. Pyhton compiler
+2. Pyhton compiler
+3. Linux Ubuntu 16.04 and above

 ### How to Use
 --------------